syspack/pakages/docs/getting_started/developer-guide.rst

 Repository Creation
 -------------------

 These instructions will be written soon!
-We are still working on core of Paks and developing the CI workflows for a package repository.
+We are still working on core of Pakages and developing the CI workflows for a package repository.